Zelenskyy leaves White House without signing minerals deal after Oval Office blow up

 Democrats immediately criticized the administration for the breakdown.
 Democratic Senate leader Chuck Schumer said Trump and Vance “are doing Putin’s dirty work.”

-Trump and Zelenskyy spoke politely, even with admiration, of one of another for the first half hour of the meeting.
+Trump and Zelenskyy spoke politely, even with admiration, of each another for the first half hour of the meeting.
 But, when the Ukrainian leader raised alarm about trusting any promises from Putin to end the fighting, Vance offered his strong rebuke for airing disagreements with Trump in public.

 That instantly shifted the tenor of the conversation as Zelenskyy grew defensive and Trump and his vice president blasted him as ungrateful and issued stark warnings about future American support.